adamkrupa96/geolocations-platform/README.md

 You can test this API with cURL.

-To save locations in DB:
+To save locations in database:
 ```cURL
 curl -X POST \
   http://localhost:8080/api/locations \